SKhoo/Conditioned-Punishment/README.md

 The protocol begins with magazine training sessions (PJR0), during which time pellets are delivered at random intervals.

-Single lever sessions follow (PJR1), where pellets are delivered on a variable interval based on the Hoffman-Fleschler constant probability distribution.
+Single lever sessions follow (PJR1), where pellets are delivered on a variable interval based on the [Fleshler and Hoffman (1962)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1404199/)* constant probability distribution.
 In variable interval schedules, a lever press only results in pellet delivery after the interval has elapsed.

 In later sessions a second lever is introduced (PJR2) and each lever is rewarded using its own variable interval.